 Trade Prince Gallywix*

 Gallywix is an interesting case.
 For 1 coin, you get to save 1 coin for a later round.
 If you play your cards right, this can lead to some ridiculous turns later on in the game, but it’s incredibly tough to balance out this with losing out in the early game

 Baz’hiel has the exact same Hero Power as Gallywix, except it costs 0 coins.
 Well, not the exact same unfortunately.
 You take 2 damage instead.
 This Hero is incredibly risky to play, and even if you manage to pick up a Mal'Ganis to mitigate the self-damage, this happens late in the game and you’re usually at too low a health total to make any mistakes at all by this point.

 Remember, a skilled player can make all the Heroes work, so don’t be afraid of trying out someone we’ve ranked low on our list!
-Clinching that Lich Baz’hiel win is far more satisfying than cruising to a Mech-based victory with Millificent Manastorm anyway.
+Clinching that Lich Baz’hiel win is far more satisfying than cruising to an easy win with a top-tier.